 • Waiouru: The National Army Museum

-Standing next to the Tears on Greenstone Memorial (Roimata Pounamu) you can feel the history all around you.
+Standing next to the Tears on Greenstone Memorial (Roimata Pounamu) we could feel the history all around us.
 It is at this spot that all New Zealand army recruits take their oath.
 Crochet poppies fill the walls.
-The original request to the community was 1000 poppies, but handmade poppies kept arriving.
+The original request to the community was 1,000 poppies, but handmade poppies kept arriving.
 The revised goal became 18,166, one for each New Zealand soldier killed in battle.
 However, the poppies kept coming and well exceed that goal.

 The museum takes us through New Zealand’s interesting military history, both with the UK and Australia.
 A little-known piece of trivia, the lifelike faces in the displays are created from casts made of museum staff member’s faces.